boschrexroth/ctrlx-automation-sdk/doc/setup_qemu_ubuntu.md

 * If Windows Hypervisor Platform cannot be installed for any reason, we recommend using the Intel Hardware Accelerated Execution Manager (HAXM).
 The installation is described here [Installing HAXM](https://docs.microsoft.com/en-us/xamarin/android/get-started/installation/android-emulator/hardware-acceleration?pivots=windows#installing-haxm)

 #### Install Px.exe as Local Proxy Server

 See [Use PX.exe as Local Proxy on a Windows Host](./px.md).

-## Create an Instance of a QEMU Virtual Machine
+## Create an Instance of an AMD64 QEMU Virtual Machine

-### AMD64 or AARCH64 QEMU Virtual Machine

-On an AMD64 host computer an AMD64 QEMU VM has a very good performance.

-__Only if the desired programming language for developing ctrlX apps doesn't support cross compiling an AARCH64 QEMU VM should be used.__

-This currently applies to __Python and Node.js__.

-Another reason can be the building of Node-RED packages when Node.js code has to be complied to native CPU machine code.

-### Scripts to Create an Instance

 A virtual machine should be installed and started within a separate folder on your host computer.
-To support you the SDK folder __public/scripts/environment__ contains these scripts:
+Therefor SDK folder __public/scripts/environment__ contains these scripts:

-* __create-new-vm-aarch64-noproxy.bat, .sh__: creates an AARCH64 VM with direct internet access
-* __create-new-vm-aarch64-proxy.bat, .sh__: creates an AARCH64 VM using a proxy server
 * __create-new-vm-amd64-noproxy.bat, .sh__: creates an AMD64 VM with direct internet access
 * __create-new-vm-amd64-proxy.bat, .sh__: creates an AMD64 VM using a proxy server